-Within the scope of its partnerships, and with the support of the Group's Legal Department and respective Development Departments, the Group's Finance Department approves contractual provisions that aim to protect the Group from the potential negative consequences of the possible failure of its partners.
+Within the scope of its partnerships, and with the support of the Group's Legal Department and respective

 2.2.4 Control Activities

 Audits

 The pharmaceutical industry is regulated at both the national and international level.
 A strict framework of laws and standards govern all Company business activities.
 These laws govern the Group's research and development, manufacture of active substances and drugs, promotion and distribution into the global market, financial reporting, and business ethics and compliance requirements.
 Global audits within Ipsen are conducted by two functions; Global Internal Audit and Quality Audit.
 In addition, industrial and research and development sites are responsible for their own site level audit plans.